MassProspecting/docs/integrations/00-overview.md

 ---

-### 📧 GSuite Integration
+## 📧 GSuite Integration
-**GSuite** is perfect for sending cold emails, thanks to the excellent reputation of Google’s IPs.
+**GSuite** is perfect for sending cold emails due to the excellent reputation of Google’s IPs.
+It ensures better deliverability rates, helping you reach more inboxes and engage effectively with your leads.

 **How to Use:**
 Connect your own GMail or GSuite accounts or rent pre-warmed profiles in [our marketplace](/landing#5).